ngoctd314/100-series/100 Go Mistake.md

 Concurrency is about dealing with lots of things at once.
 Parallelism is about doing lots of things at once.
 -- Rob Pike

+Concurrency and parallelism are different.
+Concurrency is about structure, and we can change a sequential implementation into a concurrent one by introducing different steps that separate concurrent threads can tackle.
+Meanwhile, parallelism is about execution, and we can leverage it at the level of a step by adding more parallel threads.

+A thread is the smallest unit of processing that an OS can perform.
+If a process wants to process multiple actions simultaneously, it will spin up multiple threads.
+These threads can be:
+- Concurrent when two or more threads can start, run, and complete in overlapping time periods.
+- Parallel when the same task can be executed multiple times at once.

+The OS is responsible for scheduling the thread's process most optimally so that:
+- All the threads can consume CPU cycles without being starved for too much time
+- The workload is distributed as evenly as possible among the different CPU cores.

+A CPU core executes different threads.
+When it switches from one thread to another, it executes an operation called context switching.
+The active thread consuming CPU cycles was in an executing state and moved to runnable state, meaning ready to executed but pending an available core.
+Context switching is considered an expensive operations as the OS needs to save the current execution state of a thread before the switch.

+Internally, the Go scheduler uses the following terminology:
+- G: Goroutine
+- M: OS thread (Machine)
+- P: CPU core (Processor)

+Each OS thread (M) is assigned to CPU core (P) by the OS scheduler.
+Then each Goroutine (G) runs on an OS thread (M).

 ## 16. Concurrency isn't always faster